Global bank profits hit $920 billion as Chinese lenders boom

-LONDON China's top banks accounted for almost one-third of a record $920 billion of profits made by the world's top 1000 banks last year, showing their rise in power since the financial crisis, a survey showed on Monday.
+LONDON China's top banks accounted for almost one-third of a record $920 billion (540.08 billion pounds) of profits made by the world's top 1000 banks last year, showing their rise in power since the financial crisis, a survey showed on Monday.

 Last year's global profits were up 23 percent from the previous year to their highest ever level, led by profits of $55 billion at Industrial and Commercial Bank of China (ICBC) (601398.SS).
 China Construction Bank (601939.SS), Agriculture Bank of China (601288.SS) and Bank of China (601988.SS) filled the top four positions.